sransara/com.sransara/content/notes/2019/build-yourself-a-dvcs-just-like-git/index.md

 Now that we have the Content addressable storage, fetching commit objects is just a matter of downloading all commits accessible from the remote branch access points on to the local repo.
 Due to to our hashing mechanism we can ensure that we will not corrupt commit objects in the local repo.
-(We assume that hash collisions are very highly unlikely)
+(We assume that hash collisions are highly unlikely)

 Once we have all the commit objects from the remote repo, we just use the remote refs (or remote branch pointers) to access the Commit History Graph that the remote repo sees.